tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 crc = LSB(signature + theme + intensity + speed)
 ```

-turning off the led strip you will need to send the intesity and speed too.
+turning off the LED strip you will need to send the intesity and speed too.

 ## Putting it all together